hugo-toha/guides/content/posts/getting-started/theme-update/index.md

   - "automerge"
 ```

 You are all set.
-Now, depndabot will check for sub-module update daily.
-It will create a PR to your site if it find any update in the theme.
+Now, dependabot will check for sub-module update daily.
+It will create a PR to your site if it finds any update in the theme.

 To know more about the configuration options of Dependabot, please visit [here](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/configuration-options-for-dependency-updates).